Faith, love of sports linked victims of Texas crash

 “I’m so forever grateful that God gave me the courage to go through with it and always have this memory with her,” Chelsi Stone wrote on her Facebook page.

-She is among the parents, other family members and friends who have been left brokenhearted and devastated after a fiery crash killed Laci, five of her teammates and a coach while they were returning home from a golf tournament in Texas on Tuesday.
+She is among the parents, other family members and friends who have been left brokenhearted and devastated after a fiery crash killed Laci, five of her teammates and a coach while they were returning home from a golf tournament in Texas.

 Most of the students were freshman who were getting their first taste of life away from home at the private Christian university with enrollment numbering in the hundreds.
 Some of them were far from home, having come from Canada, Mexico and Portugal.